akkadotnet/Akka.Persistence.Sql/docs/articles/configuration.md

     sql {
       class = "Akka.Persistence.Sql.Journal.SqlWriteJournal, Akka.Persistence.Sql"
       plugin-dispatcher = "akka.persistence.dispatchers.default-plugin-dispatcher"

-      # Connection String is Required!
+      connection-string = "" # Connection String is Required!
-      connection-string = ""

-      # Provider name is required!
-      # Refer to LinqToDb.ProviderName for values
+      # Provider name is required, refer to LinqToDb.ProviderName for values
-      # Always use a specific version if possible
-      # To avoid provider detection performance penalty
+      # Always use a specific version if possible to avoid provider detection performance penalty
-      # Don't worry if your DB is newer than what is listed;
-      # Just pick the newest one (if yours is still newer)
+      # Don't worry if your DB is newer than what is listed; just pick the newest one (if yours is still newer)
       provider-name = ""

       # If true, journal_metadata is created and used for deletes